Department of Mathematics

 On the math side, students typically begin the major as a first-year student in Calculus I (Math 118) or Calculus II (Math 119).
 Students who have AP or college-level credit in calculus should meet with the chair of the Mathematics Department to discuss appropriate placement.
 On the economics side, students typically begin the major in Introduction to Macroeconomics (Econ 104) or Introduction to Microeconomics (Econ 105).
 Students who have AP or college-level credit in economics should meet with the chair of the Economics Department to discuss appropriate placement.

 Math-Econ majors then take upper-level courses that develop their skills in both fields.
-On the economics side, they may take a course in accounting or courses in organizational management as electives that count toward the major.

 For students considering a career as an actuary, Microeconomics (Econ 306), Macroeconomics (Econ 307), and Econometrics (Econ 338), if taken with an approved time-series course from another college or university, count for VEE credit with the Society of Actuaries.